 Considered one of the notable dives in the Caribbean, the Wreck of the RMS Rhone also boasts a great experience for snorkelers.
 In an 1867 hurricane, the steel ship hit Black Rock, broke in two and sunk.
 Three well-preserved sections lie on a sandy bottom offering habitat to colorful sponges, flourishing corals, sea fans and tropical fish.

 The Rhone is now a marine park that is part of the BVI National Parks Trust.
 Swim to the shore adjacent half of the site to spot decking, rigging, her former steam engine and propeller.

 Spy Glass Hill, tucked into a calm and protected cove, is a lovely wall dive/snorkel that sheers down to 60-feet of sand.
-The wall’s 15-foot-deep top reef offers brain, mushroom and elk horn corals with a wealth of juvenile damsels, wrasse, butterfly and the occasional wispy spotted drum.
+The wall’s 15-foot-deep top reef offers brain, mushroom, and elk horn corals with a wealth of juvenile damsels, wrasse, butterfly, and the occasional wispy spotted drum.
 Moray eels can be spotted in some of the crags, with the ledge looking over an environment popular with passing spotted eagle rays.

-When conditions are calm enough, this beautiful isle also offers the unique experience of sea cave snorkeling with a swim accompanied by yellow tails, blue tangs and sergeant majors in the Normal Island Caves.
+When conditions are calm enough, this beautiful isle also offers the unique experience of sea cave snorkeling with a swim accompanied by yellow tails, blue tangs and sergeant majors in the Norman Island Caves.

 Popular with cruisers passing from North Sound to Jost Van Dyke as part of the National Park Mooring System, a number of tours also explore The Dogs snorkel and dive site.
 The colorful hard and soft coral 100-yard-long reef runs parallel to the island with snorkel-friendly depths of 10-feet down to 60-feet.